Legal Help After a UPS Truck Crash in Chicago

 Don’t panic.
 The driver’s statement is just one piece of evidence.
 Illinois uses comparative negligence—you can recover compensation even if partially at fault, as long as you’re less than 50% responsible.
 Your fault percentage reduces your settlement.
 What actually determines fault: police reports, witness statements, traffic cameras, the truck’s black box data, and accident reconstruction.
 Never admit fault at the scene.
 We’ve won cases where drivers initially blamed our clients.
 Call (312) 766-1000 before making statements.

-How much is the average UPS truck accident settlement in Chicago?
+How much is a UPS truck accident case worth in Illinois?

 Reviewed and edited by Scott Blumenshine, Managing Partner at Blumenshine Law Group.
 Licensed to practice in Illinois since 1987, with over 37 years of experience representing personal injury victims throughout Chicago and Illinois.
 Scott has successfully handled UPS injury cases, securing substantial compensation for clients suffering from work accidents, vehicle collisions, and premises liability incidents.